 My MacBook is M1 / M2 base.
 Why does my USB-C KVM only drive one external monitor?

 This is an Apple Silicon limitation, not a KVM limitation.
 M1 and M2 base chips physically can output only one extended display via USB-C DisplayPort Alt Mode regardless of the dock or KVM.
-To drive two displays from these chips, you need either: (a) a DisplayLink-based dock like the Anker Prime DL7400, which uses software rendering to bypass the native limit, or (b) an Apple Silicon upgrade to M3 base (with lid closed), M4 base, or any Pro / Max / Ultra chip.
+M3 base MacBooks can drive two external displays only with the laptop lid closed.
+To drive two displays from an M1 or M2 base chip, you need either: (a) a DisplayLink-based dock like the Anker Prime DL7400, which uses software rendering to bypass the native limit, or (b) an Apple Silicon upgrade to M4 / M5 base or a Pro / Max / Ultra chip with native dual-display support.

 Will a USB-C KVM charge my MacBook Pro 16-inch under load?